A verifiably secure and proportional committee election rule: A new election rule

-Whenever partial solution $(A,w)$ is clear from context, we drop the subscript from our notation of slack and pre-score.
-When we add the new candidate $c'$ to the solution, we want to ensure that inequality $prescore(c',t)\geq t$ holds, as we want to avoid increasing the number of validators with support below threshold $t$.
-Thus, for each unelected candidate $c'\in C\setminus A$ we define its \emph{score} to be the highest value of $t$ such that $prescore(c',t) \geq t$ holds, i.e.
+Whenever partial solution $(A,w)$ is clear from context, we drop the subscript from our notation of slack and parameterized score.
+Parameter $t$ provides a trade-off between the amount of support we direct to the new candidate $c'$ and the support we leave for the current members.
+We balance this trade-off by selecting the largest possible $t$ for which the inequality $\prescore(c',t)\geq t$ holds.
+Thus, for each unelected candidate $c'\in C\setminus A$ we define its \emph{score} as

-where again we drop the subscript if $(A,w)$ is clear from context.
+where once again we drop the subscript if $(A,w)$ is clear from context.
 Our heuristic now becomes apparent.